svallory/chatgpt-node/README.md

    `127.0.0.1 fp-async-webps-staging.webpubsub.azure.com`

-2. Add the certificate at `./server.cert` to your keychain and set it to `Trust Always`
+2. Add the certificate `server.cert` in the project root to your keychain and set it to `Trust Always`
 3. Configure Chrome to allow insecure content from `fp-async-webps-staging.webpubsub.azure.com`